 The Company has licensed in the past, and expects that it may license in the future, certain of its proprietary rights to third parties.
 Some of the Company's products are designed to include intellectual property licensed or otherwise obtained from third parties.
 While it may be necessary in the future to seek or renew licenses relating to various aspects of the Company's products, the Company believes, based upon past experience and industry practice, such licenses generally could be obtained on commercially reasonable terms; however, there is no guarantee such licenses could be obtained at all.
-We intend to operate in a way that does not result in willful infringement of the patent, trade secret and other intellectual property rights of other parties.
+We intend to operate in a way that does not result in willful infringement of the patents, trade secrets and other intellectual property rights of other parties.
 Nevertheless, there can be no assurance that a claim of infringement will not be asserted against us or that any such assertion will not result in a judgment or order requiring us to obtain a license in order to make, use, or sell our products.

 License and royalty programs offered to our manufacturers, customers and other electronic suppliers are structured using a fixed amount per unit or a percentage of net sales, depending on the terms of the agreement.
-Current license and royalty agreements have duration periods which range from 1 to 17 years or continue in perpetuity.
+Current license and royalty agreements have duration periods which range from 1 to 15 years or continue in perpetuity.
 Certain agreements may be renewed at termination of the agreement.
-The Company's license and royalty income is recorded upon sale and amounted to \$2,072, \$2,559 and \$2,239 for the years ended February 28, 2014, February 28, 2013 and February 29, 2012, respectively.
+The Company's license and royalty income is recorded upon sale and amounted to \$1,610, \$2,072 and \$2,559 for the years ended February 28, 2015, February 28, 2014 and February 28, 2013, respectively.